 Note that the outcome of the editing process can create a distinction between the order in which items are sampled (i.e., win a decision competition and be considered for output) and the order in which sampled items are output (i.e., exceeding the report threshold and being endorsed as a correct recall).
 The model makes specific predictions about both sampling and output orders when targeting List 1.
-Regarding output order, Lohnas et al. (2015) showed that the model predicts that the probability of outputting an item from the most recent list (i.e., intruding a non-target item) should increase across output positions and found that the data from Jang and Huber (2008) supported this prediction.
+Regarding output order, (Lohnas et al., 2015) showed that the model predicts that the probability of outputting an item from the most recent list (i.e., intruding a non-target item) should increase across output positions and found that the data from Jang and Huber (2008) supported this prediction.
 However, the model makes very different predictions about sampling order.
 Specifically, because of the Backward-Walk mechanism, the model predicts that item representations from the most recent list will be sampled early and that items from the target list will be sampled much later, once the Backward-Walk reaches the target list context.
 Next, we will discuss a mechanism that makes a contrary prediction: that representations from the recent list will be sampled rarely at the outset of the recall period.

-Implementing Post-Encoding Pre-Production Reinstatement (PEPPR)
+Implementing post-encoding pre-production reinstatement (PEPPR)

 At the heart of the PEPPR mechanism is the assumption that before any candidate item representations are sampled, subjects can proactively reinstate contextual features that, during study, had become associated with items from the target list.
-Other models have implemented a mechanism similar to PEPPR by adopting a hierarchical representational structure in which item representations are associated with a superordinate list-context representation and adding a mechanism that probabilistically reactivates the appropriate list context during recall to provide direct access to items (e.g., Jang & Huber, 2008; Lehman & Malmberg, 2009).
-However, assuming that non-recent items are accessed by first reinstating a non-recent context raises the issue of how subjects overcome the interference from recent context representations to reinstate non-recent contexts.
-That is, it shifts the question from interference among items to interference among contexts.
+Other models have implemented a mechanism similar to PEPPR by adopting a hierarchical representational structure in which item representations are associated

 We address this issue by proposing a general mechanism for directly reinstating non-recent contexts that follows naturally from the principles that govern context retrieval dynamics in CMR2.
 Our mechanism requires a single simple assumption: context change is driven not only by processing items but also by processing task instructions, such as a prompt to prepare to study List 1 or List 2.
 That is, processing a task instruction activates a distinct context representation that becomes associated with subsequent item representations.
-This is similar to how Polyn et al. (2009) modeled the effect of varying encoding operations (e.g., animacy versus size judgments) by assuming that tasks and items activate unique context representations and is related to various ways in which other CMR-inspired models have used context cues to selectively assess items based on task instructions or stimuli characteristics (e.g., Kragel et al., 2015; Logan & Cox, 2021, 2023; Morton & Polyn, 2016; Sederberg et al., 2011; Talmi et al., 2019)
+This is similar to how Polyn et al. (2009) modeled the effect of varying encoding operations (e.g., animacy versus size judgments) by assuming that tasks and items activate unique context representations and is related to various ways in which other CMR-inspired models have used context cues to selectively access items based on task instructions or stimuli characteristics (e.g., Kragel et al., 2015; Logan and Cox, 2021; Logan and Cox, 2023; Morton and Polyn, 2016; Sederberg et al., 2011; Talmi et al., 2019)

-When combined with CMR2's context change and reinstatement mechanisms, the notion that tasks have context representations provides a straightforward account of dual-list free recall.
+When combined with CMR2's context change and reinstatement mechanisms, the notion that tasks have context representations provides a straightforward account of duallist free recall.
 Because context is persistent, items appearing after a task goal can form associations with the task-context representation.
 Thus, if each list follows a different task instruction (e.g., "prepare for List 1" versus "prepare for List 2"), the resulting distinct task-context representations provide natural list-context tags.
 During recall, these tags will be reinstated if the recall instructions (e.g., "recall List 1") activate task-context representations similar to those that were activated after subjects read the study instructions (e.g., "study List 1").